-Department of Plant Sciences College of Agriculture and Natural Resources T his bulletin is one of two covering chemigation.
+This bulletin is one of two covering chemigation.
 Companion bulletin B-1024 is titled "Chemigation Practices for Wyoming."
 Irrigation systems today are being used not only to apply water to crops, but also fertilizers, herbicides, insecticides, fungicides, nematicides, and plant growth regulators (PGR).
 The process of applying chemicals to crops through irrigation water has been termed chemigation